Working paper:

 1. A new wave of disability requires a community response

-The WAARC project team is best understood as a community of non/disabled academics and professional services colleagues, audited by three disabled people’s organisations (National Association of Disabled Staff Networks, Disability Sheffield, Speakup Self-advocacy, Rotherham and Pathfinders Neuromuscular Alliance), supported by extensive research and innovation expertise from across our university.
+The WAARC project team is best understood as a community of non/disabled academics and professional services colleagues, audited by four disabled people’s organisations (National Association of Disabled Staff Networks, Disability Sheffield, Speakup Self-advocacy, Rotherham and Pathfinders Neuromuscular Alliance), supported by extensive research and innovation expertise from across our university.
 The PI of the project is the Vice Chancellor and the Research Management Team includes senior university colleagues responsible for enhancing research culture.
 The Wellcome Trust’s insistence that all applications to their Institutional Fund for Research Culture be led by senior colleagues was, we think, a helpful one; ensuring high level institutional buy-in.
 When the Wellcome Trust call was announced our application was internally approved by senior university colleagues who are committed to disability inclusion.
 They approached colleagues in iHuman (an interdisciplinary research institute at Sheffield), which has an international reputation for critical disability studies research, and we worked together on the grant application.
 Choosing disability permitted us to tap into an existing pool of researchers and professional services colleagues with the commitment and networks to produce a strong application with, we hope, the capacity to deliver the project successfully.
 There was institutional knowledge that the university could do far better in supporting disabled researchers than it currently is.
 Our ever-growing WAARC community brought together human resources, research support, disability researchers and organisations for disabled people together in a genuine partnership at a very early stage to co-produce an approach, based on an understanding of each contributing party's specific expertise and a stronger shared understanding of their constraints.
 In other words, it was a community constructed with a purpose.

 Knowing times demand a community response.
 Too often disabled staff and students turn up in the university ‘constituted as the custodians of their pathologies.
 Keeping the problem with the disabled individual inevitably invites a conservative response; an untroubling of the ableist architectures and philosophies of university’ (Goodley, 2024: 6).
 We aspire to reconstitute disability as the phenomenon through which the wider university community might image and create a more inclusive place of work and belonging.
 And we come to this work recognising the origins, orientations and design of universities; as places not designed with particular disabled, racialised, gendered, sexed and classed people in mind.